Coverage of the Hillsborough disaster by The Sun: Hillsborough disaster coverage

 On 15 April 1989, negligence by the South Yorkshire Police at a football match at Hillsborough Stadium between Liverpool and Nottingham Forest led to overcrowding in two central pens.
 In the crush, several hundred Liverpool fans were injured and 94 died on the day, with three more people subsequently dying from their injuries.

-Three days later, under the editorship of Kelvin MacKenzie and with circulation figures of four million per day, The Sun published an editorial which accused people of "scapegoating" the police, saying that the disaster occurred "because thousands of fans, many without tickets tried to get into the ground just before kick-off – either by forcing their way in or by blackmailing the police into opening the gates".
+Three days later, under the editorship of Kelvin MacKenzie and with circulation figures of four million per day, The Sun published an editorial which accused people of "scapegoating" the police, saying that the disaster occurred "because thousands of fans, many without tickets, tried to get into the ground just before kick-off – either by forcing their way in or by blackmailing the police into opening the gates".
 Around 20 of the tabloid's journalists were sent to Liverpool or Sheffield to find negative information about Liverpool fans and victims of the crush.

 The next day, its reporter Harry Arnold arranged a front-page story about fan behaviour during the crush.
 He claimed that MacKenzie said he would "make it clear that this is what some people are saying", but MacKenzie chose the headline "The Truth" after staff members convinced him not to use "You Scum".
 The story accused Liverpool fans of theft and of urinating on and attacking police officers and emergency services.
 The phrasing "some fans" was chosen, according to Harry Arnold, for legal reasons, as it could refer to as few as two individuals.
 The article quoted Conservative Member of Parliament Irvine Patnick in its claim that a group of Liverpool supporters told a police officer that they would have sex with a dead female victim.
-Its other source was a Sheffield news agency, Whites, which later said that four South Yorkshire Police officers originated the claims.
+Its other source was a Sheffield news agency, Whites Press Agency, which later said that four South Yorkshire Police officers originated the claims.
 Police officer Gordon Sykes would later say at an inquest that he spread false allegations to Patnick and other police.

 Other newspapers printed similar articles to The Sun.
 Documentarian Daniel Gordon said in 2016 that the headline "The Truth" was notorious, but "nearly every paper ran similar stories".
 However, other papers' stories were presented less prominently.
 Alex Hern of the New Statesman noted that the Daily Express's headline on the day of "The Truth" reported claims about fans as accusations by the police, rather than fact.
-The Daily Mirror, according to a later account by one of its reporters, received the same Whites news agency filing that The Sun used, but dismissed it as untrue and instead ran with the more critical headline "Fury as police claim victims were robbed".
+The Daily Mirror, according to a later account by one of its reporters, received the same Whites Press Agency news agency filing that The Sun used, but dismissed it as untrue and instead ran with the more critical headline "Fury as police claim victims were robbed".
 The Liverpool Echo soon replied to The Sun, asking "the London papers and the Sheffield police" to give their evidence for claims of fan violence.